Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Instead of printing plainly to :obj:`~sys.stderr`, the standard :mod:`logging` module can be configured instead - which is what discord.py uses to write its own exceptions.

-Whilst its a little bit more involved to set up, it has some added benefits such as using coloured text in a terminal and being able to write to a file.
+Whilst it's a little bit more involved to set up, it has some added benefits such as using coloured text in a terminal and being able to write to a file.

 Refer to the :ref:`Setting Up logging <logging_setup>` page for more info and examples.